sourcegraph/sourcegraph-public-snapshot/doc/admin/install/docker-compose/index.md

 # Sourcegraph with Docker Compose

 <p class="lead">
-Sourcegraph with Docker Compose is an ideal choice for small to medium sized deployments.
+Sourcegraph with Docker Compose is an ideal choice for many Sourcegraph customers who want a simplified single-machine deployment of Sourcegraph with simplified configuration and low cost of effort to maintain.
 </p>

 Not sure if Docker Compose is the right choice for you?
 Learn more about the various [Sourcegraph installation options](../index.md).